 In cases like a product that was out of stock when a customer attempted to purchase it followed up with an “Item back in stock!” email, the benefits of such emails are pretty self-explanatory.

 Abandoned carts can be infuriating for marketers.
 So can abandoned browsing sessions.
 To come so close to a potential conversion only to have it slip through your fingers for reasons you don’t fully understand is, quite simply, a frustrating outcome.
 But all is not lost!
 A well-timed and well-crafted abandoned cart email can bring that sale back from the dead.

 Who knows why they abandoned that cart or browsing session?
 Maybe they had an emergency, maybe the kids wanted their lunch, or maybe the prospect just got distracted.
 Sending an email reminding the prospect they forgot to finish their purchase could help close the sale.

 People are busy these days, and attention spans are shrinking.
 In the digital age, it’s easy to get lost in the shuffle.
 The all-encompassing passion with which a consumer is researching your product today can fade to a distant memory in a matter of hours.

-But don’t cry.
+But don’t worry.
 Reminding a subscriber you haven’t heard from in a while why they fell in love with you in the first place could rekindle that fire.
-Even if the odds of getting someone to re-engage with your brand is slim, it’s still worth a try, right?
+You have nothing to lose from starting a thoughtful winback campaign for re-engaging lapsed customers, and plenty to potentially gain.